 Had your chance, Fiona.
 I would not make the same mistake with Harvey.

-Unable to face her, I stared at my bed.
-I could not yet bear, even in a dream, to losing Harvey again.
+Unable to face the idiot in the mirror, I stared at my bed.
+I could not yet bear, even in a dream, to lose Harvey again.
 I tiptoed back.

 The mobile-home flooring shrieked at me as I sat facing the nightstand.
 I pulled on my uniform, checked my gun, and straightened the badge.